-Trinity Academy Cathedral will share with parents or those persons with parental responsibility, any concerns we may have about their child unless to do so may place a child at increased risk of harm.
+Trinity Academy will share with parents or those persons with parental responsibility, any concerns we may have about their child unless to do so may place a child at increased risk of harm.

-The school DSL may consult with Wakefields Children's Social Care, Multi-Agency Safeguarding Hub (MASH) where safeguarding concerns arise that require the advice or guidance from other safeguarding professionals.
+The academy DSL may consult with the Local Authority Social Care, Multi-Agency Screening Team (MAST) where safeguarding concerns arise that require the advice or guidance from other safeguarding professionals.

-We encourage parents to discuss any concerns they may have with their child's SLO or Achievement leader, member of the Safeguarding Team or member of the Senior Leadership Group.
+We encourage parents to discuss any concerns they may have with their child's VT tutor, College Manager, member of the Student Wellbeing Team or member of the Senior Leadership Group.
 Parents know that this policy and others are accessible at all times via the school website.